kkyon/botflow/docs/bot/replay.rst

 With ```config.replay_mode=True``` ,the Bot will turn replay mode. when an exception is raised at step N, you don't need to run from setup 1 to N.
-Databot will replay the data from nearest completed node, usually step N-1.
+Botflow will replay the data from nearest completed node, usually step N-1.
 It will save a lot of time in the development phase.

 There are two mandatory condition for replay mode.